smouzakitis83/Google-Analytics-Bellabeat-Case-Study---Excel---SQL---Tableau/README.md

 # Project Background
 Bellabeat is a high tech company that manufacturers health focused smart products period.
 By 2016, Bella beat had opened offices around the world and launched multiple products.
 Their products became available through a growing number of online retailers in addition to their own e-commerce channel on their website.

 This specific data was provided by Bellabeat.
 This set contains personal fitbit tracker data from 35 Fitbit users which is provided by kaggle.
-The data sets can be viewed [here](https://www.kaggle.com/datasets/arashnic/fitbit)
+The data sets can be viewed [here](https://www.kaggle.com/datasets/arashnic/fitbit) This project thoroughly analyzes and synthesizes this data in order to uncover critical insights that will improve Bellabeats success.

 Insights and recommendations are provided on the following key areas: